 A grievance is another name for a complaint.
 A scholar grievance exists when it is alleged that the scholar has been treated unfairly or has not been afforded due process.
 The following persons or groups of persons may use the grievance procedures:

-- 1. Scholars or groups of scholars

-- 2. Parent(s) / guardian(s) of a scholar

-- 3. Groups of parents / guardians of scholars
+- 1. Scholars or groups of scholars - 2.
+Parent(s) / adult supporter(s) of a scholar - 3.
+Groups of parents / adult supporters of scholars

 When the grievance procedure is used, these steps shall be followed: